 First, right after buying a pair of period panties, wash them with soap in lukewarm water.
-I recommend doing this every time when you buy a new pair of panties from anywhere.
+I recommend doing this whenever you buy a new pair of panties from anywhere.

-If the panties get bloody, soak them in cold water, rinse, and then wash by hand or in the washing machine with cold or warm water.
-Don’t let the blood stains dry out, otherwise they will be hard to wash away.
+If the panties get bloody, soak them in cold water, rinse them, and then wash them by hand or in the washing machine with cold or warm water.
+Don’t let the blood stains dry out, otherwise, they will be hard to wash away.
 Hang your panties to dry.
 Do not dry them in the dryer – this way, the panties will last you longer.
-Do not use any bleach or fabric softener it can ruin PUL layer which protects you from leaks.
+Do not use any bleach or fabric softener it can ruin the PUL layer which protects you from leaks.

 A practical tip for those who will wear the panties with the pad

 As you wear them for the first time, you will notice that the pad can be hard to stick to the panties, because the micro modal is very silky and soft.
 After washing the panties for several times, the pad will be easier to stick, and when the panties fit well, the pad will stay stable.
 I have already discovered my recipe on how to wear them with pads, so I wish for you to discover your own as well.

 #TameYourPeriod with Genial Period Panties... and from now on, forget about having unexpected red stains on your clothes, mattresses, or chairs.